 - administering medications, such as oral and topical medications, eye and eardrops, injections, nebulizers, inhalants, and oxygen

-- Personal medical care including nail trimming, oral cavity cleaning, and bowel supervision
+- providing personal medical care, including nail trimming, oral cavity suctioning, and bowel supervision

 - filling insulin syringes, interpreting blood sugar results and physician-ordered sliding scale dosages, and drawing up and/or mixing insulin for future injections

 A home health nurse is available to assist clients with regularly scheduled nursing visits or hourly care for extended shifts, 24 hours a day, seven days a week.
 We work closely with the client’s medical team and family to provide extended support.
 If you'd like to learn more about our private duty home care services, please contact us online or call today at (208) 357-4295.